AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-hub.md

 ### Date range

-**Date range** shows the date range for the selected data blocks.
-If multiple data blocks are selected with multiple date ranges, the **Date range** link displays *Multiple*.
+**[!UICONTROL Date range]** shows the date range for the selected data blocks.
+If multiple data blocks are selected with multiple date ranges, the **[!UICONTROL Date range]** link displays *Multiple*.

 ### Filters

 The **Filters** link displays a summary list of the filters used by the selected data blocks.
 If multiple data blocks are selected with multiple filters applied, the **Filters** link displays *Multiple*.